madkog/letterAndNumberExam/README.md

 ## 3) I prefer docker

-I have not included a docker for this as it was not part of the orginal spec.
+I have not included a docker for this as it was not part of the original spec.

 If you would like this dockerised please ask.